coyo8/coyo8.github.io/_posts/2017-03-07-Acronyms-for-newbie-stock-investor.md

 As in above case ICICI have more dividend yield and it is reflected to what I was saying.
 ICICI growth is almost stagnant i.e. 12-14% for last 7 years where as HDFC have very bumpy rides i.e. growth ranging from 10-50%.
 It want to keep the profit for expansion or for further investment.

 Here HDFC wins.

+**Rule of thumb:**  The lower a Dividend Yield the better a stock is.

 I will be writing about new acronyms soon. if you like it, please share your feedbacks in the comments.